 Deployment Freeze Overview

 Typically, the more automated a deployment is, the safer it becomes.
 Automated deployments remove the errors that cause risk because they are a continual process.
-This has never been more accurate than with Harness Continuous Verification.

 Yet, there are times when even the few personnel needed for Harness deployments are occupied with other events, such as holidays.
 In these cases, freezing deployments helps prevent deployments from introducing new issues.

 Freezing Harness deployments does not mean that changes aren't happening in the deployment environment.
 User and system events are always taking place, and your microservice dependencies remain active.

 - Deployments cannot be started manually or using a Trigger.

 - Active deployments are allowed to complete.

 - During execution if a Pipeline hits a stage with an Environment that has a deployment freeze enabled, then the Pipeline gets rejected.
 You can resume the rejected Pipelines from the previous state once the deployment freeze window is over.
 See Resume Pipeline Deployments.

 - If a Pipeline or a Workflow hits a stage with an Environment that has a deployment freeze enabled before the execution starts, then you need to Trigger the deployment again.
 You can Trigger the deployment once the deployment freeze window is over.
 See Trigger Workflows and Pipelines.